MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Pelvis_experiments/README.md

 - `transformers` and/or `open_clip_torch` for BiomedCLIP during Stage 1 training
 - `lpips` for spatial perceptual heatmaps during inference
 - nibabel, NumPy, SciPy, scikit-image, matplotlib, tqdm, W&B

-> 🔒 **Reproducibility:** If you need exact checkpoint reproduction, use the pinned environment rather than unpinned latest package versions.

 ---